cstanislawski/helm-valgrade/README.md

 ### optional flags

-- `--repository` / `-r` - the repository where the chart is located
+- `--repository` / `-r` - the name of the repository where the chart is located
 - `--chart` / `-c` - the name of the chart
 - `--keep` / `-k` - exclude specific values from the upgrade process. can be used multiple times. format: `--keep "key1.subkey" --keep "key2"`
 - `--silent` / `-s` - suppress all output